davecozz/golang-github-enterprise-runners/README.md

 # golang-github-enterprise-runners

-So, you want to automatically register GitHub Action Self-Hosted Runners for your Orginizatiton.
+So, you want to automatically register GitHub Actions Self-Hosted Runners for your Orginizatiton.
 You've probably looked at the docs and thought "why did they make it so difficult?"
 Well, here's a fully working proof-of-concept using Go that will generate the various tokens and use them to call the APIs needed to (finally) get a Runner registration token.

 ### !!!
 NOTE !!!
 This code logs secret values and should ***NOT*** be used in a production environment!
 It is provided as a proof-of-concept so you can see the various steps needed to get a registration token.
 Also, the error handling and whole structure needs work before it's used for production workloads.